Questions about next year's conference

 - Plan ahead; give yourself plenty of time to make revisions and corrections.

-- Review and revise your proposal – be a careful editor – and share it with colleagues.
-Each proposal will be evaluated on 1) the relevance of the topic (Is it important, timely, and vital to legal information professionals?
+- Review and revise your proposal—be a careful editor—and share it with colleagues.
+The AMPC will evaluate all submitted proposals using a comprehensive rubric focusing on: 1) the relevance of the topic (Is it important, timely, and vital to legal information professionals?
 Will the learner be able to implement some action or think in new ways as a result?); and 2) its description (Is it clear and well-defined?
 Is there a specific plan for learner engagement?
 Are the proposed speakers suitable?).

 Q: Where should I look to identify potential speakers?